aureliusenterprise/flink-ci/.devcontainer/README.md

 6. Once connected, you'll see "Dev Container: Aurelius Atlas - Flink" in the bottom-left corner of the VS Code window, indicating that you are now working inside the container.

+6a.
+You can switch to a `dev` user by running `sudo -u dev bash` in the terminal.
+That way you are sure that you are not overwriting any files' permissions.

 7. You're all set!
 You can now run, develop, build, and test the project using the provided development environment.

 ## PyCharm